-Teachers have already passed the applicable internet training for the preparation of IT classes, which become mandatory in the fifth year.
+Teachers have already passed the appropriate internet training for the preparation of IT classes, which become mandatory in the fifth year.
 This training will continue into next year for teachers who teach in primary school, while by September all schools will be connected through the academic broadband network of Serbia.

 The good fiscal results we achieved last year and this have created space for us to be able to consider reducing the tax burden for the economy

 What tangible steps does the Government intend to take in the field of digitisation aimed at providing a favourable environment for the efficient development of digitisation in Serbia?